 Students must be physically present at the oral defense of their thesis, dissertation or equivalent document unless the student is in an online program that requires a thesis/dissertation and the defense was approved by the committee and the Graduate College.
-It is expected that oral defenses will be held on an ASU campus (for in-person defenses) and during regular business hours (8am-5pm AZ Mountain Standard Time) in order to facilitate student, faculty, and public accessibility.
+It is expected that oral defenses will be held on an ASU campus (for in-person defenses) and during regular business hours (8 a.m. to 5 p.m.
+AZ Mountain Standard Time) in order to facilitate student, faculty, and public accessibility.
 A student has the option to include a virtual link to encourage audience attendance.
 When there are sound educational reasons for holding a defense under different circumstances, contact the Graduate College for approval before scheduling the defense.